rjpcasalino/blog_bt/_drafts/draft.md

 }
 ```

-I have added the brackets because I come from JavaScript (forgive me!) and for me, `{}` offer reabaility.
+I have added the brackets because I come from JavaScript (forgive me!) and for me `{}` offers readability.

 Whatever is done to n inside power has no effect on the argument power was called with!
 Very nice.